Kanna0409/team_41_automated-text-summarization-Voice-Output-/Final_Project_Report.md

      - Utilizes SpaCy to parse input text.
      - Removes punctuation and whitespace.
      - Joins cleaned tokens into a single string.
-   - **Purpose**: Ensures text is clean and prepared for NLP tasks such as embedding generation or sentiment analysis.
+   - **Purpose**: Ensures text is clean and prepared for summarization tasks.
 2. **Device Configuration**:
    - Detects GPU availability using PyTorch.
    - Defaults to CPU for computations if GPU is unavailable.
+3. **Model**:
+   - A text summarization model was trained separately on the small and large datasets.
+   - The training process minimized the loss function to optimize the summaries generated.

 ---

 ## Experiments
 - **Preprocessing Validation**:
-  - Text data from the dataset is processed through the `preprocess_text` function to verify proper tokenization and cleaning.
+  - Text data from both datasets was processed through the `preprocess_text` function to verify proper tokenization and cleaning.
 - **Device Verification**:
   - Confirms the runtime environment (CUDA or CPU) to ensure hardware optimization.
+- **Model Training**:
+  - Separate models were trained using the smaller and larger datasets to compare results.

 ---

 ## Results
-- **Processed Text**: Cleaned and tokenized text ready for further NLP tasks.
-- **Device Status**: Confirms whether the computations will run on GPU or CPU, ensuring optimal performance based on the system's hardware.
+### Smaller Dataset Output:
+**Summary**:
+*Person1 invites Anna to come to a get together.
+Anna agrees after she knows Jack won't come because they are on bad terms.*
+This output can be found in **`Small.ipynb`** cell number **73**.

+### Larger Dataset Output:
+**Summary**:
+*Phillipe Mexes dismissed for grabbing the throat of Stefano Mauri.
+AC Milan defender also appeared to clutch the neck of Lazio player Lorik Cana.
+Lazio beat AC Milan 3–1 at the Stadio Olimpico on Saturday in Serie A.*
+This output can be found in **`codebig.ipynb`** cell number **190**.

+### Final Loss:
+- **Model trained on smaller dataset**: `0.0031`
+- **Model trained on larger dataset**: `0.0029`

 ---

 ## Analysis & Conclusion
-This notebook provides a robust foundation for building a text-processing pipeline.
-It integrates efficient libraries for data manipulation and preprocessing, adhering to industry standards.
-Key improvements for future iterations include:
+The pipeline successfully handled both small and large datasets, showcasing its flexibility and robustness.
+Key findings include:
+1. **Smaller Dataset Performance**:
+   - Generated concise summaries with good context but limited diversity due to smaller data size.
+   - Final loss: `0.0031`
+2. **Larger Dataset Performance**:
+   - Produced more detailed summaries and improved overall performance.
+   - Final loss: `0.0029`

+### Improvements for Future Work:
-1. Expanding functionality with advanced NLP techniques, such as lemmatization and named entity recognition.
+1. Enhance preprocessing with advanced NLP techniques like lemmatization and stop-word removal.
-2. Performing exploratory data analysis (EDA) to gain better insights into the dataset.
+2. Perform exploratory data analysis (EDA) for deeper insights into dataset structure.
-3. Implementing downstream tasks like classification, clustering, or embedding generation.

-Overall, this pipeline is a solid starting point for deploying machine learning models in NLP applications.
+3. Extend experiments to include more datasets and compare models trained on different architectures.

+This pipeline provides a strong foundation for text summarization tasks, effectively balancing performance and scalability.